 To provide the best service to our community, the Erie Police Department deploys a Neighborhood Team approach with consistent coverage of all Erie neighborhoods, allowing partnerships with residents and businesses to address crime and other issues.

 Organizing Neighborhoods of Erie (ONE) Committee

-The purpose of the Organizing Neighborhoods of Erie (ONE) Committee is to provide the opportunity for communication between the Board of Trustees and the representatives of neighborhood associations or other interested neighbors on topics of interest.
-Representatives from each neighborhood meet quarterly.
+The purpose of the Organizing Neighborhoods of Erie (ONE) Committee is to provide the opportunity for communication between staff and the representatives of neighborhood associations or other interested neighbors on topics of interest.
 For more information or to learn how to participate, email email@example.com and reference ONE Committee.

 Special Districts are quasi-governmental entities with taxing authority that are used to finance necessary public infrastructure and services the Town cannot otherwise provide.
 A Metro District is a type of special district organized under Colorado's Special District Act (Title 32, Article 1, Colorado Revised Statutes).
 These are separate governmental entities not controlled by the Town, except to the extent the Board of Trustees has authority to approve the Service Plan under which a Special District operates.
 View more about the mill levies associated with Metro Districts.

 A Metro District (short for Metropolitan District) is a financing tool used by developers to fund new development and the necessary infrastructure to support that new development.
 In this system of financing, developers use bonds (an issuance of debt) to build new development and then impose a mill levy (property tax) on residents of the district to pay off those bonds.
 In this system of financing, only the residents of a Metro District pay an additional property tax for the development of the district, as opposed to all residents of the Town paying for new infrastructure.

 - What should I consider before buying a home in a Metro District?